-A: While there are many similarities between an alien who qualifies for an NIW petition and an EB-1(a) or EB-1(b) petition (EB-1(c) is quite different), the qualifications for each of the different petitions is actually distinct.
-In an NIW petition, the alien seeks first to show that he/she is a highly qualified individual in his field (i.e. "Advanced Degree Professional" or "Alien of Exceptional Ability").
-He/she also claims to have the capacity to contribute to the national interest to a greater degree than other highly qualified individuals in the field.
-Thus, the waiving of the standard job offer and labor certification requirement is warranted.
-By contrast a person who qualifies in an EB-1 category must show that he/she is a top or outstanding individual in his/her field.
-According to U.S. immigration law a top or outstanding individual is not required to get a labor certification to achieve employment based permanent residency.
-Please click here to learn more about EB-1.
+A: While there are many similarities between an alien who qualifies for an NIW petition and one who would be eligible for an EB-1A or EB-1B petition, the requirements to qualify under each category are considerably distinct.
+In an NIW petition, aliens must first show that they are highly qualified in their fields, i.e. "Advanced Degree Professional" or "Alien of Exceptional Ability.”
+Applicants also need to demonstrate that they have the capacity to contribute to the national interests of the U.S. to a greater degree than could other highly qualified individuals in the field.
+Thus, waiving the standard job offer and labor certification requirements would be warranted.
+In contrast, a person who qualifies under the EB-1 category must show that he or she is an outstanding individual in, and often at the top of, his or her field.
+According to U.S. immigration law, a top or outstanding individual is not required to obtain labor certification in order to earn employment-based permanent residency.
+(For more information about EB-1 petitions, please click here.)

 Q: I want your firm to evaluate my case.
 What do I need to do?

 A: To get started on your free initial evaluation, click here.
 You can always e-mail your resume to email@example.com.
 Attorney Jerry Zhang or one of our attorneys will thereafter evaluate your case.